|

 have digital cable you will need to connect the transmitter to the

-composite video output (yellow RCA connector) of your digital cable box.
+composite video output (yellow, red and white RCA connectors) of your digital cable box.

 Problem: I don't see any image on my TV